fadhilyori/subping/docs/README.md

 func RunPing(ipAddress string, count int, interval time.Duration, timeout time.Duration) ping.Statistics
 ```

-RunPing sends ICMP echo requests to the specified IP address and returns the ping statistics.
+RunPing performs a ping operation to the specified IP address.
+It sends the specified number of ping requests with the given interval and timeout.

 <a name="Options"></a>
 ## type Options